doyousketch2/Camper_Trailer_Pictures/README.md

 Wasn't originally intended to be a CAD program,
 but parts of it are truly leaning toward that.

-Wrote a tapered-draw routine a few times;  wrecks my brain.
+Wrote a tapered-draw routine, for fleshy bits, a few times;  completely wrecks my brain.
 Succeeded at it in PovRay, but then that computer died on me, so having to write it again.

 PovRay's great, but render times take a while, so progress is slow there.